-Any student (after submitting the Request to Repeat a Course, Form - CF-250) may retake a course in order to establish proficiency in that area.
-A maximum of two courses (once a subject) may be taken for grade forgiveness.
-After completion, the student may then request grade forgiveness through the Registrar's Office.
-Whenever a student elects to repeat a course for grade forgiveness, the original grade will remain on the transcript, but the grade will change to "R"; thus it will not be computed in the final grade point average.
+It is the policy of the Graduate School that any student may retake a maximum of one course with a grade of "C" or "F" in order to establish effective proficiency in that area.
+After completion, the student may then request grade forgiveness with the Academic Adviser or the Registrar's Office.
+The previous course listing will remain on the transcript, but the grade will then change to "R"; thus, it will not be computed in the final grade point average.
 The new grade obtained from repeating the course will be on the transcript and will be used for computing the final GPA if it is higher or the same as the forgiven grade.
-If the new grade is lower than the first grade, both grades remain on the transcript and both will be computed into the GPA, but only one of the two will be counted toward graduation.
+If the new grade is lower than the first grade, both grades will remain on the transcript and both will be computed into the GPA but only one of the two will be counted toward graduation.